tobiaswdm/CC/README.md

 In case of any questions, feel free to contact me at: tobias.weidemann@ila.uni-stuttgart.de

-_Note that the tool is currently being extended to model the effects of random disorder._
+_Note that the CCOO is currently being extended to model the effects of random disorder._